| || member for 4 years, 5 months, 14 days|

 *Please do not post scanned obituaries or photos that you did not take to the photo section as they are against the rules on Findagrave due to copyright issues.

 *TRANSFERS - As per the Findagrave rules, I automatically transfer direct ancestors and descendants within 4 generations (siblings, parents, grandparents, great-grandparents, children, grandchildren, and great-grandchildren), unless I am also directly related within the 4 generations.
-If you are directly related within 4 generations, please use the edit tab and tell me how you are related.
+If you are directly related within 4 generations, please use the edit tab to make your request and tell me how you are related.
+I will not respond to messages left here.
 If we are both related my hope would be that we connect and share information.
+Findagrave does not require transfers to people outside of the guidelines noted above.